Fitbit Luxe review: This solid tracker’s deluxe price delivers on looks, not features

 Equally puzzling are the rather plain animations you get on the Luxe.
 On older Fitbits, you would see different ones upon meeting your step goal, doubling it, tripling it, and so forth.
 Some were downright cute too, like birds flying by with a banner showing the number reached.
 But on the Luxe?
 Just a sneaker inside a circle.

-Compared to the $180 Charge 5 and $100 Inspire 2, the $150 Fitbit Luxe might seem reasonably priced in the middle with its stainless steel body, color screen, and touch-only controls.
-But let's talk about what $150 bought you just a couple of months ago.
+Compared to the US$180 Charge 5 and US$100 Inspire 2, the US$150 / AU$198 Fitbit Luxe might seem reasonably priced in the middle with its stainless steel body, color screen, and touch-only controls.
+But let's talk about what US$150 (AU$198) bought you just a couple of months ago.

 The Luxe lacks key features that the now-discontinued Charge 4 had for the same price.
 It doesn't have on-board GPS, an NFC chip (and thus Fitbit Pay support), an altimeter to track elevation changes or steps climbed, nor one or two additional apps like Weather and Spotify that would be very useful.